Kylix724/hid-keymapper/README.md

-# hotkey-manager
+# interception-keymapper
-A easy-to-use manager to remap the buttons of any input device to keyboard shortcuts
+A keyboard remapping tool, for easier keyboard macro use and key remapping